LukeAnglin/WebApp/categories/Data-Science/LU_Decomposition.md

 ### End Goal

-We want to transform this into the product of two triangular matrix.
+We want to transform this into the product of two triangular matrices.
 The upper is commonly referred to as $L$, and the lower as $U$.
 The upper contains the diagonal that contains the $1$s of the identity matrix, $I$.

 In mathematical form, we want two matrices $L$ and $U$ such that